 It’s that time of year again!
 Between cookouts, pool parties, vacations, and other warm weather activities, people are spending more time outdoors.
 But for those whose jobs require them to work outside – electric utility, oil and gas, and other industry workers – it’s not all “fun in the sun” during the summer months.
 Don’t worry, just because you can’t avoid exposure to the elements – like harsh weather and harmful pests – doesn’t mean you can’t protect yourself from them.
 In fact, as temperatures rise, so should your safety awareness.

-Our summer safety blog series covers topics like sunscreen and FR clothing, thunderstorm safety, and how to avoid heat stroke.
+Our summer safety blog series covers topics like thunderstorm safety and how to avoid heat stroke.
 In this post, we’re highlighting permethrin-treated FR clothing and why it should be worn to protect you from harmful insects while you work.

 Insects come out in full force as the weather starts to heat up and unfortunately, this includes disease-carrying pests like ticks, mosquitoes, ants, midges, chiggers, and flies.
 Insect repellent prevents the spread of infectious diseases caused by these insects, but since using certain insect repellents – like DEET – on FR clothing is not recommended to use with FR clothing, Tyndale offers an exclusive line of FRMC® garments with durable Perimeter Insect Guard™ to help protect you against these disease-carrying insects.